openNDS/mesh11sd/README.md

 ```
 All mesh parameter settings in the config file are dynamic and will take effect immediately.

-**NOTE:** The setup option `portal_detect` is enabled by default.
+**NOTE:** The setup option `portal_detect` is set to 1 (enabled) by default.

-**NOTE:** If the setup option `portal_detect` is disabled, the meshnode will be forced into Portal mode. ie it will act as a layer 3 router between its wan and lan ports regardless of the availability of an upstream feed.
+**NOTE:** If the setup option `portal_detect` is set to 0, the meshnode will be forced into Portal mode. ie it will act as a layer 3 router between its wan and lan ports regardless of the availability of an upstream wan feed.

+**NOTE:** If the setup option `portal_detect` is set to 2, the meshnode will be forced into Peer mode, ignoring any any upstream wan feed.

+**NOTE:** If the setup option `portal_detect` is set to 3, the meshnode will be forced into CPE (Customer Premises Equipment) mode, The mesh backhaul will be used as a wan connection and the meshnode will function as an ipv4 NAT router with a unique ipv4 subnet on its lan and mesh gate (access point).

 The option portal_detect much simplifies the setup of the meshnodes of a network.
 Each can be configured as a basic router with a mesh interface defined as above.
 Once mesh11sd is installed, portal detection will be activated and with the upstream wan port connected, the meshnode will continue to function as a router with the additional functionality of a mesh portal.